 --earned his B.S.C.E. in 1986 from Texas Tech University.
-While working on his degree he was employed as a Research Associate in the Department of Civil and Environmental Engineering, spending a good deal of his time working on a project involving blast effects on glass.
+While working on his degree he was employed as a Research Associate in the Department of Civil, Environmental, and Construction Engineering, spending a good deal of his time working on a project involving blast effects on glass.
 In 1987 after completing his degree, Mr. Bownds joined Curtain Wall Design and Consulting, Inc. and he has advanced to his current position as Engineering Manager/Associate of the Cladding Department.
 He has been involved with such notable projects as the Bass Performing Center ("Angels of High") in Ft.
 Worth; the Burj Al Arab Hotel (arguably the best hotel in the world) in Dubai, United Arab Emirates; and the Ronald Reagan Building and International Trade Center in Washington, DC.
 He is currently working on the DKAAEP endowment project for King Abdul Aziz in Saudi Arabia.
 Mr. Bownds is a Registered Professional Engineer in Texas, a member of the American Society of Civil Engineers (ASCE), the Marble Institute of America and the Cast Stone Institute.
 He and his wife, Rhonda, make their home in Garland, Texas.
 They have two sons, Brandon and Bobby.
 Ken and Rhonda have touched the lives of many boys through his volunteer duties as an assistant scoutmaster.
 He and his family are active members of the Arapaho Road Baptist Church.
 Ken's hobbies include hunting, fishing, climbing and rappelling, backpacking, and camping.